Aurora

 • Auroras are caused by the interaction of charged particles (such as electrons), ejected from the Sun (solar wind), with the Earth’s magnetosphere.

-• The magnetosphere accelerates electrons as they enter the atmosphere after travelling from the Sun
+• The magnetosphere accelerates electrons as they enter the atmosphere after travelling from the Sun.

 • The colour and pattern of an aurora are partly determined by the degree of acceleration given to the particles as they enter the atmosphere.

-• Different gases in Earth’s atmosphere produce different colours of auroras when struck by the solar particles.
+• Different gases in Earth’s atmosphere produce different colours of auroras when struck by solar particles.
 Oxygen produces green and red light, while nitrogen gives blue and purple.

 • The shape of an aurora depends on the Earth’s magnetic field lines, as the charged particles travel along these lines.